 “Where's that you're going—Toys R Us?”
 Something like that, yeah.

-We somehow ended up with a caravan of two cars going from Palm Springs to Palm Desert, with Peter and some other people riding with me.
+We somehow ended up with a two-car convoy going from Palm Springs to Palm Desert, Peter and some miscellaneous people riding with me.
 Everyone piled into the shop and mulled about while Phyllis made doe-eyes at her boo.
-About the time the guys at the counter showed us the sawed-off shotgun, I realized Peter was missing.
+About the time the employeess at the counter showed us the sawed-off shotgun, I realized Peter was missing.
 I found him outside at the pay phone, whispering into the handset.

 “…I’m truly in fear for my life here, but for one person who seems a beacon of sanity—wait, here she is.
 Excuse me, could you come say hello to my sister in London?”

-So I talked to his sister in London, who said the weather there was quite nice actually, and I assured her that I would deliver her brother safely and in good health to his hotel room.
-Thus edified, Peter agreed to go back inside the sex toy shop with me.
+So I talked to his sister in London, who said the weather there was quite nice actually, and I assured her that I would deliver her brother in good health to his hotel room.
+Edified, Peter went back inside the sex toy shop with me.
 We walked the aisles and made ridiculous comments.
-On a count of three, we each inserted a forefinger into a rubber vagina which was advertised to be lifelike, and we both hastily retreated, screaming like girls.
+On a count of three, we each inserted a forefinger into a rubber vagina which was advertised to be lifelike, and we both pulled out, screaming like girls.

-Somehow we decided that Peter should, for the complete American Experience, go back to Phyl’s house for some authentic Black-American-made Fried Chicken and Potato Salad.
+We decided that Peter should, for the complete American Experience, go back to Phyl’s house for some authentic African-American-made Fried Chicken and Potato Salad.
 It’s true that hers is the best: everyone from family members to myself has gotten the shopping list and brought the ingredients for her to cook the meal.
 She’ll make it for anyone, even if her family is eating something else, but she will not let us watch her put it together.